kellyjonbrazil/jc/README.md

 For more information on the motivations for this project, please see my [blog post](https://blog.kellybrazil.com/2019/11/26/bringing-the-unix-philosophy-to-the-21st-century/).

 ## Installation
 There are several ways to get `jc`.
-You can install via `pip3`, `deb`, `rpm` package or by copying the binary for your architecture and running it anywhere in your filesystem.
+You can install via `pip3`, `deb` or `rpm` packages, or by copying the binary for your architecture and running it anywhere in your filesystem.

 ### Pip3 (macOS, Linux, Windows)
 ```